woossi0/suite/docs/usermanual/source/processing/processes/vector/bufferfc.rst

 Description
 -----------

-The ``gs:BufferFeatureCollection`` process takes a feature collection and applies a buffer to each feature.
+The ``vec:BufferFeatureCollection`` process takes a feature collection and applies a buffer to each feature.
 The buffer distance can be a fixed value for all features, a variable value, with the values taken from an attribute in the feature collection, or it could be a combination of the two.

 The resulting feature collection will always contain polygons regardless of the input.

 .. figure:: img/bufferfc.png

-   *gs:BufferFeatureCollection*
+   *vec:BufferFeatureCollection*

 The attribute names and values of the output feature collection will match those of the input.

 Inputs and outputs
 ------------------

-``gs:BufferFeatureCollection`` accepts :ref:`processing.processes.formats.fcin` and returns :ref:`processing.processes.formats.fcout`.
+``vec:BufferFeatureCollection`` accepts :ref:`processing.processes.formats.fcin` and returns :ref:`processing.processes.formats.fcout`.

 Inputs
 ~~~~~~